LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 UL4 templates support lexical scopes.
 This means that a template that is defined (via ``<?def?>``) inside another template has access to the local variables of the outer template.
-The inner template sees that state of the variables at the point in time when the ``<?def?>`` tag was executed (this includes the inner template itself, but no variables defined later).
+The inner template sees the state of the variables at the point in time when the ``<?def?>`` tag was executed (this includes the inner template itself, but no variables defined later).
 The following example will output ``1``::